Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal dichalcogenides

 Finite-$D$ PEPS can also distort the order parameters.
 When targeting a particular gapless ground state, the best finite-$D$ PEPS is typically a gapped state with the correlation length increasing with increasing $D$.
-The symmetries enforcing gaplessness due to a LSM theorem thus cannot be exactly realized by finite-$D$ PEPS.
+The symmetries that enforce the gaplessness due to an LSM theorem thus cannot be exactly realized by finite-$D$ PEPS.
 As mentioned in the main text, the spiral-like state we obtained for $U=9$ has an additional amplitude modulation of the magnetic moment.
-Such amplitude modulation could be a finite-$D$ effect which results in an artificial gap opening, as this modulation breaks the generalized translation symmetry which (together with charge conservation) enforces the gaplessness due to a LSM theorem.
-The situation could be similar for that the 3Q-II state has to be somehow distorted in finite -$D$ PEPS.
-In our case we choose a doubled PEPS unit cell $3 \times 6$), but it is unclear if there is a tendency to restore the $3 \times 3$ when increasing $D$.
+Such an amplitude modulation could be a finite-$D$ effect that results in an artificial gap opening, as this modulation breaks the generalized translation symmetry, which (together with charge conservation) enforces the gaplessness due to an LSM theorem.
+A similar situation may occur for the 3Q-II state, which may also be distorted in finite-$D$ PEPS.
+In our case, we choose a doubled PEPS unit cell $3 \times 6$), but it is unclear if there is a tendency to restore the $3 \times 3$ unit cell when increasing $D$.